prometheus-operator/prometheus-operator/Documentation/alertmanager.md

 The `Alertmanager` third party resource (TPR) declaratively defines a desired Alertmanager setup to run in a Kubernetes cluster.
 It provides options to configure replication and persistent storage.

-For each `Alertmanager` TPR, the Operator deploys a properly configured PetSet in the same namespace.
+For each `Alertmanager` TPR, the Operator deploys a properly configured `StatefulSet` in the same namespace.
 The Alertmanager pods are configured to include a ConfigMap called `<alertmanager-name>` which holds the used configuration file.

-When the configured replicas is two or more the operator runs the Alertmanager instances in high availability mode.
+When there are two or more configured replicas the operator runs the Alertmanager instances in high availability mode.

 ## Specification